Motivic spheres and the image of the Suslin--Hurewicz map

 \subsubsection{Preliminaries/Notation}

 Throughout the paper, $k$ will denote a fixed base field.
 We write $\Sm_k$ for the category of schemes that are separated, smooth and have finite type over $\Spec k$.
 We write $\Spc_k$ for the category of simplicial presheaves on $\Spec k$; objects of this category will typically be written using a script font (e.g., $\mathscr{X}$).
-Our notation in Section \ref{s:suslinshurewiczmap} follows \cite{AHW,AHWII}, and results from those papers will be used freely.
+Our notation in Section \ref{s:suslinshurewiczmap} follows \cite{AHW,AHWII}; we summarize most of what we will need from these papers in Section~\ref{ss:snandhomologyofsing}.
 For example, we will write $\mathrm{R}_{\Zar}$ for the Zariski fibrant replacement functor with respect to the injective Zariski local model structure on $\Spc_k$, and $\mathrm{R}_{\Nis}$ for the corresponding construction in the Nisnevich local model structure.
 Our notation for $\aone$-homotopy sheaves follows that of \cite{AWW} on which this paper builds.